neilrackett/md-sdl/README.md

 ## Hardware requirements

 - [SidecarTridge Multi-device](https://sidecartridge.com) (RP2040-based ROM cartridge emulator)
-- Atari ST or STE (not TT or Falcon — the driver targets ST low-res only)
+- Atari ST or STE (TT and Falcon continue to use their existing SDL video drivers)
-- Raspberry Pi Debug Probe or Picoprobe for flashing/debugging (optional but recommended)
+- Raspberry Pi Debug Probe or Picoprobe for flashing/debugging (optional but recommended for development)

 ## Repository structure